Fact-checked by the CapitalLendingNews editorial team

 Quick Answer

-The debt avalanche strategy single parent combination is more powerful than most financial frameworks acknowledge.
-According to Federal Reserve consumer credit data, the average American household carries over $6,000 in revolving credit card debt — but single-parent households frequently carry two to three times that figure, with fewer income streams to absorb it.
+Single-parent households carry a disproportionate share of high-APR debt.
+According to Federal Reserve consumer credit data, the average American household carries over $6,000 in revolving credit card debt.
+Single-parent households frequently carry two to three times that figure, with fewer income streams to absorb it.

 What Exactly Is the Debt Avalanche Strategy?

 The method is mathematically superior to the debt snowball strategy, which targets smallest balances first.
-Research published by the Harvard Business Review confirms that avalanche users pay less total interest over a repayment period — often by thousands of dollars on balances above $20,000.
+Research published by the Harvard Business Review confirms that avalanche users pay less total interest over a repayment period, often by thousands of dollars on balances above $20,000.

-For a deeper comparison of both methods side by side, see our breakdown of Debt Avalanche vs Debt Snowball — including which approach works better depending on your psychological profile and income stability.
+For a deeper comparison of both methods side by side, see our breakdown of Debt Avalanche vs Debt Snowball, including which approach works better depending on your psychological profile and income stability.

 Why the Math Favors Avalanche Over Snowball

 Interest compounds daily on most credit cards.
-Every day a high-APR balance sits unpaid, it accrues more interest than a low-APR balance of the same size.
+Every day a high-APR balance sits unpaid, it accrues more interest than a low-APR balance of identical size.
 Targeting the highest rate first interrupts that compounding cycle at its most damaging point.
-To understand exactly how that compounding works against you, read our explainer on how interest rate compounding costs more than you expect.

 Key Takeaway: The debt avalanche strategy saves the most total interest by targeting the highest-APR balance first.
 On a $40,000 mixed-debt portfolio, avalanche users can save $3,000–$6,000 compared to snowball users, according to Harvard Business Review repayment research.